 You can easily make your own lawn patching soil by mixing sand and dry topsoil in equal parts of half-and-half, spreading the leveling mix into low-lying areas of the lawn.
 Some people also use compost, which is great for enriching the soil.
 Only add one-half inch of soil mix to the low spots at a time, leaving any existing grass showing through.

 After leveling, fertilize lightly and water the lawn thoroughly.
 You may still notice some low areas in the lawn but it’s oftentimes best to allow the grass to grow up through the soil for at least a month before repeating the process.
 After about four to six weeks, another half-inch of the dry topsoil mix can be added to the remaining areas.

-Keep in mind that deeper areas of the lawn, which are more than an inch lower than the soil, require a slightly different approach.
+Keep in mind that deeper areas of the lawn, which are more than an inch (2.5 cm.) lower than the soil, require a slightly different approach.
 To fill uneven lawn low spots like these, first remove the grass with a shovel and fill in the depression with soil mix, laying the grass back in place.
 Water and fertilize thoroughly.

-Now that you know how to level my lawn, you do not need to go out and hire an expensive professional.
+Now that you know how to level a lawn, you do not need to go out and hire an expensive professional.
 With a little time and effort, you can fill uneven lawn ruts and indentations in no time.